cs6450-PlaceholderName/cs6450-labs/README.md

 # Results

-Final throughput numbers:
+## Final throughput numbers:

 `todo todo todo`

-Hardware utilization metrics (from pprof):
+## Hardware utilization metrics (from pprof):

 `todo todo todo`

-Scaling characteristics (how performance changes with cluster size and/or with increasing offered client load)
+## Scaling characteristics (how performance changes with cluster size and/or with increasing offered client load)

 At a minimum, if your approach scales run it with small scale and larger scale

+## Performance & Scale Charts
 Any performance graphs and visualizations for the above

 # Design

+## Successful Ideas
 We implemented the following:
 ### Batching
 Generating an RPC call per each Get/Put operation is costly and inefficient.
 Instead, we implemented request batching, where a batch of operations is sent in a single RPC call.
 This significantly reduces networking overhead, allowing for better performance both on clients and servers.
+We also found that a signficant amount of time was spent serializing and deserializing rpc payloads, calling handler functions, and most crucially spinning up a new goroutine per request (even over the same TCP connection).
+This operational logic was far more costly then the business logic which was often a lookup into the L1 cache.
-### Asynch RPC
+### Async RPC
-By default, client made RPC calls synchronously to the server, meaning that each request was waited upon until completion.
+By default, clients made RPC calls synchronously to the server, meaning that each request was waited upon until completion.
 Instead, we implemented asynchronous RPC calls, significantly boosting client throughput.
+This removed head of line blocking between batches while not affecting linearizability from the servers POV, as the client gives up guarantees by not awaiting.
 ### Sharding
-todo
+We sharded between and within machines.
+The client was responsible for consistently routing a key to the same server.
+Each server itself had many shards each with their own Reader Writer lock.
+This simulated a sharding + bucket lock design.
+The goal of this was to make each machine have roughly equal load and reduce lock contention within machines, so that the CPU was not idle.
+We implemented this after batching so the CPU was no longer hitting capactiy on small payloads because it didn't have to deal with RPC overhead.
 ### Client-side parallelism
-todo
+Each client has multiple go routines pulling keys and sending batched request.
+This is required to maxamize CPU utilization on the client and servers (do to increased load).
+Just running multiple clients on multiple machines is not enough.
+One 16 core machine requires around 20 client routines to go from 50% to 1600% CPU utilization.
 ### At least once scheme
 todo

+## Failed Ideas
+We implemented the following without getting performance improvments:
+### Fine-grained locking
+Storing a (value, RWlock) tuple to have fine grained key locking had a 2x slowdown because the extra controlflow was signficiantly more expensive than the business operations.

+### Worker Threads
+We attempted to maintain a pool of workers and distribute. batch workloads among them via channels but found serializable execution to be as fast if not faster.
+Although having a pool solved the problem of goroutine creation overhead, switching on each action and routing to the correct channel and then awaiting in the case of a put on a temporary channel or state proved costly.

 # Reproducibility
+Our experiments were done on 8 CloudLab m510 machines.

 run `./run-cluster.sh <server_count> <client_count> "" "-asynch=<True/False>"`

 For example, for best results:

-`./run-cluster.sh 4 4 ""a "-asynch=True"`
+`./run-cluster.sh 4 4 "-numshards 1000" "-asynch=True -connections 70"`

+The number of shards is per server, so in total you will have server_count * numshards.
+Connections is how many goroutines each client machine runs.
+For optimal performance we suggest doing an exponential grid search followed by linear finetuning.

 Step-by-step instructions to reproduce results